 - A Tough Road To Hoe

-Michael and Liana went on dates, took in some movies, tied the knot and settled down to raise a family.
+The couple met at a bar in the North end of the city, just off 127th Street.
+Michael and Liana hit it off.
+They went on dates, took in a few movies … then tied the knot and settled down to raise a family.Neither had drug, booze or tobacco addictions.
 All good stuff.

-The Whites had a close circle of friends, went to parties, made trips to the Rocky Mountains, traveled out of province to visit relatives … and gave friends and neighbours a helping hand.
+The Whites had a circle of close friends, went to parties, made trips to the Rocky Mountains, flew to Ontario to visit relatives … and gave friends and neighbours a helping hand.

 A SEARCH OF THE WHITE RESIDENCE